Toongabbie (NSW)

 Toongabbie shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Toongabbie's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 41.3% have university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
-University graduates make up the largest portion at 24.3%, followed by postgraduate degree holders at 14.7%.
-Graduate diplomas are held by 2.3% of residents.
+Toongabbie's educational attainment significantly exceeds national and state averages.
+Among residents aged 15 and above, 41.3% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are the most common, at 24.3%, followed by postgraduate qualifications (14.7%) and graduate diplomas (2.3%).

 Frequently Asked Questions - Education